Lionel Messi, from another planet: the great goal for PSG's agonizing triumph, video

 When it seemed that the victory to PSG was escaping, Mbappé managed to equalize in minute 87 before Messi’s goal of victory came in discount (90 + 4).

-The Brazilian runs the risk of not being restored for the second leg of the Champions League round of 16 against him Bayern Munichon March 8, where they will have to overcome the defeat at home on Tuesday (1-0).
+The Brazilian runs the risk of not being restored for the second leg of the Champions League round of 16 against Bayern Munich, on March 8, where he will have to overcome the defeat at home on Tuesday (1-0).

-Neymar’s right ankle twisted in the 51st minute, in a play in which he was challenging Benjamin André for the ball.
+Neymar’s right ankle did a twist in the 51st minute, in a play in which he was fighting for the ball from Benjamin André.
 His teammates quickly called the assists with worried gestures.

-On the ground, with tears in his eyes, the Brazilian tried to get up and walk before lying down on the stretcher with angry gestures, to leave the field with his head in his hands. neymar, who had not been in shape in recent weeks, sent positive signs, scoring 2-0 (17) and getting involved in defensive work.
+On the ground, with tears in his eyes, the Brazilian tried to get up and walk before lying down on the stretcher with angry gestures, to leave the field with his head in his hands.
+Neymar, who hadn’t been in shape in recent weeks, gave positive signs, scoring 2-0 (17) and getting involved in defensive work.

 Bad luck for Neymar

-Neymar had already missed Champions League round of 16 matches due to injuries in 2018 (Real Madrid), 2019 (Manchester Utd) and 2021 (FC Barcelona).
+Neymar had already missed Champions League round of 16 matches due to injuries in 2018 (Real Madrid), 2019 (Manchester United) and 2021 (FC Barcelona).

 The first two times, PSG had been eliminated.
 Happily, Mbappé seems to have returned in good shape, after being out for two weeks, one less than expected, due to a thigh tear.

-In the first goal, Mbappé made a tunnel to Tiago Djalo, to later get rid of Bafode Diakite.
-At the end of the game, he tied the game at three, scoring his 198th goal with PSG, falling two points away from Edinson Cavani’s record (200 goals).
+In the first goal, Mbappé made a tunnel to Tiago Djalo, to later get rid of Bafodé Diakité.
+At the end of the game, he achieved a tie at three, scoring his 198th goal with PSG, falling two units away from Edinson Cavani’s record (200 goals).

 Lionel Messi, who has shaved off his World Cup beard, didn’t show much in the game, but he scored and scored the three-point free kick.
 The genie came out of the lamp only once, but it was enough.
 But all was not positive for him.